Listen to "Single Sign-on Implementation for Enterprise Applications" on Spreaker. Close

 Our experience is related to the SSO implementation between two mobile applications built with different versions of NativeScript – app1 and app2.
 But in fact, the described approach to SSO is identical for both native and cross-platform applications.

 App1 is mobile, while app2 implies the combination of mobile and web, where problems with the transition to the new version are expected to arise.
 The identity provider for authorization through OpenID Connect (OIDC) Client is common within applications, which facilitates the start.
-We have three options to choose from: WebView, System browser, and InAppBrowser.
+We have three options to choose from: WebView, System Browser, and InAppBrowser.

 1. SSO Implementation Approach: WebView with Cookie Sharing